mshaheerjunaid/Quantum-Cloud-Guard/README.md

 ## Licence

-See the LICENSE file in each project folder.
+MIT.
+See the LICENSE file.